The system for better fault management.

-RAID 1, which mirrors data, is especially recommended for those who are primarily looking for security and a basic level of system redundancy.
+RAID 1, which mirrors data, is especially recommended for those who are primarily looking for redundancy.

-A RAID 1 configuration is one of the simplest RAID systems, working on the principle of mirroring.
-In other words, the disks in the cluster are organised into pairs.
-On each pair, data is written and read simultaneously.
-In short, RAID 1 has a level of system redundancy, which benefits data security; if one drive fails, it can still be read from the other, healthy drive.
+The RAID 1 system is probably one of the simplest.
+It works on the principle of mirroring.
+In other words, the disks in the array are organised in pairs.
+On each pair, the information is written simultaneously.
+In short, RAID 1 has perfect redundancy, which benefits data security.

-RAID 1 applied to an external hard drive
+Can RAID 1 be used on an external hard drive?

-RAID technology is usually used on an internal hard disk, but it is also possible to apply this system to external hard disks.
-There are commercially available enclosures specifically designed to accommodate multiple hard drives.
-Compatibility with RAID systems is always indicated.
+RAID technology is usually used on an internal hard disks, but it is quite possible to apply this RAID system to external hard disks.
+There are commercially available enclosures specifically designed to accommodate multiple hard drives that allow for the creation of a RAID 1 array.

-Can you have a NAS server in RAID 1?
+Can we have a NAS server in RAID 1?